vedph/cadmus-itinera-rdf/work-mappings.md

 The entities involved in the events, and more generally in other parts, require a preliminary decision about editorial conventions.
 Most Cadmus models linking their data to entities outside the model itself do it via a link model which can be used both for external and internal links.

 **External links** are just globally unique identifiers drawn from some LOD ontology (as URI, e.g. DBPedia) or any other external resources.
 For instance, <http://dbpedia.org/resource/Petrarch> could be the URI used for Petrarch.
+Anyway, the GID does not need to be a URI or any other globally unique identifier; it must be unique at least in the context of the database.
+In the end, an external link is just a user-defined string, with a corresponding label.

 **Internal links** are links cross referencing two entities found in the Cadmus database, via entity IDs (EIDs).
 An EID can be assigned to an item as a whole (via its `MetadataPart`, by a convention assuming that the metadatum named eid refers to the item including that part), or to any entity defined in a part's model.
 The provided UI (from bricks) allows user to lookup these EIDs by just typing any of their characters, and eventually filter them by item and part.